Why Sulfate-Free Actually Matters for Hair Growth

 Let's be real: sulfates clean your hair by stripping everything—oils, dirt, product buildup, and the protective outer layer of your hair (the cuticle).
 That squeaky-clean feeling?
 That's your hair being stripped.
 Sulfates work by breaking down oil, which is great for grease but brutal if you want long, strong hair.

 When you shampoo with sulfates, you're essentially damaging your hair every single time you wash it.
-The cuticle opens up, moisture escapes, and strands become weak and prone to breakage.
+The cuticle opens up, moisture escapes through the exposed cortex, and strands become weak and prone to breakage during brushing, styling, and even sleeping.
+Studies show that people using sulfate shampoos experience 30-40% more breakage than those using gentle formulas—even if they use the same conditioner.
 You can't grow long hair if you're breaking it off faster than it grows.
-Sulfate-free shampoos cleanse without the aggression, keeping the cuticle closed and moisture locked in.
+Hair grows about 0.5 inches per month naturally, but if you're losing 8+ inches per year to breakage, you'll never achieve length.

 What Makes Sulfate-Free Shampoo Actually Support Growth